magician11/secretkey-encryption/README.md

 * secretKey - array of bytes
 * logN (optional) - CPU/memory cost parameter (1 to 31).
 Defaults to 16.
 * r (optional) - block size parameter.
 Defaults to 8.
-* dkLen (optional) - length of derived key.
-Defaults to 32.
-* interruptStep (optional) - steps to split calculation with timeouts.
-Defaults to 0.
 * callback

 Returns a promise, which when successful, resolves with an object containing the following properties